SimonN/Lix/doc/readme.txt

 This file contains lots of general information about the game.
-If you're troubleshooting a technical problem, try the file techfaq.txt.
-If you're looking for info about file formats, try the file files.txt.
+There are other files about special topics in this directory.